ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

 ## Object Properties

-We have already seen creating objects with properties in the previous section, but there's a lot to object properties than it meets thee eye.
+We have already seen creating objects with properties in the previous section, but there's a lot to object properties than it meets the eye.
 So far we have discussed accessing object properties with the `dot` notation, but there is an alternative and in some cases an essential construct to access object properties, the `bracket` notation.

 ```js
 var beer = {